dutchwebworks/tailwindcss-learning/README.md

 * Open a Terminal and go to the directory where the `.nvmrc` resides
 * Run `nvm install` to install the correct version of NodeJS for this project
+* Run `nvm use` to actually switch to the correct version that this project uses
 * Run `npm install` to install the depedencies for this project.

 ## Running this project